rawmodel/framework/README.md

 **Prop.prototype.isChanged()**: Boolean

-> Returns `true` if the property or at least one subproperty have been changed.
+> Returns `true` if the property or at least one sub-property have been changed.

 **Prop.prototype.isModel()**: Boolean